 What’s new in your area?
 What’s blossoming in spite of the weather?

-Saturday, and another nine miles on a very familiar path.
-I’m reminded again that I’m no photographer, especially when my camera is an afterthought on a mobile device.
-My pictures are generic New Hampshire foliage shots – but each one is of a spot I’ve seen in all seasons for more than a decade now, on unhurried walks like this one.
+It’s Saturday, and I walked today another nine miles on a very familiar path.
+I’m reminded again that I’m no photographer, My pictures, taken on a phone, might seem like generic New Hampshire foliage shots – but each one is of a spot I’ve seen in all seasons for more than a decade now, on unhurried walks like this one.

-Unkety Brook, Dunstable MA; osprey nest atop tree at right
+Unkety Brook, Dunstable MA; osprey nest atop tree at right.
+All photos by Ellen Kolb

 When the Nashua River Rail Trail opened in 2002, an osprey nest was visible from the bridge over Unkety Brook.
 I look for it every year.
 It has taken a beating, and after one storm – was it the Halloween snowstorm of 2011? – it looked destroyed.
 Two springs later, the osprey were back.